Autism spectrum disorders in teens

-Autism spectrum disorders are a group of developmental brain disorders marked by struggles in the areas of socialization and communication, along with obsessive and/or repetitive behaviors.
+Autism spectrum disorder is a group of developmental brain disorders marked by struggles in socialization and communication alongside obsessive and/or repetitive behaviors.
 Typically diagnosed by the age of 3 years old, the Centers for Disease Control report that approximately 1 in 110 children in the United States will be diagnosed with an autism spectrum disorder.

-There are different types of autism spectrum disorders including:
+Previously, there were different types of autism spectrum disorders, including:

 • Autism